-Moong dal Pakode with methi leaves known as Paush bade is a very popular snack of Jaipur in winters.
+Moong Dal Pakode – Moong dal Pakode with methi leaves known as Paush bade is a very popular snack of Jaipur in winters.
 As I have already told you winters in Rajasthan could be very cold.
-Paush month according to hindu calendar is the coldest which will be from 18th december to 16th January.
+Paush month according to the Hindu calendar is the coldest which will be from 18th December to 16th January.

 How to make Moong Dal Pakode/ Paush Bade